Kinesiology: Concentration in Exercise and Movement Sciences

 CHEM 101 Prerequisites: Category I or II placement for QR/Math.
 Category III or IV placement for QR/Math must have completed MATH 197 with a grade of C or better OR satisfied the B4 requirement.
 High school chemistry recommended.

 CHEM 115 Prerequisites: Category I or II placement for QR/Math.
 Category III or IV for QR/Math placement must have completed MATH 197+MATH 198 with a grade of C or better, or have satisfied the B4+support requirement; AND satisfactory score on the Chemistry readiness assessment.
 CHEM 100 is recommended for students needing additional preparation for the assessment and CHEM 115.

 MATH 124 Prerequisites: Category I or II placement for QR/Math, or if Category III/IV placement for QR/Math students must also concurrently enroll into Math 123.

 |Can any of my AP or IB tests count toward requirements in this major?||

-AP BIOL, CHEM and/or PHYS with a score of 4 or better
+AP Biology with a score of 4 or better will satsify BIOL 230.

 Services offered: Academic planning (GE, DARs, DPR and major), freshman transitioning support, impacted major consultation, academic probation advising, general life/support counseling, petition consultation, career prep and planning, major career exploration, graduation check (GE and graduation requirements), resume and cover letter help